When I was deep in the trenches of bulimia and anxiety, my mother begged me to try tapping.

 You have someone guiding you through what you’re feeling.

 As trapped emotions/experiences/memories/trauma come up - especially for the first time - it can be terrifying and confusing.
 It’s not comfortable.
 You might feel bad or wrong for having these feelings.
-This is why Cheri will be leading you in Commit to 90.

 (Psssst: You might cry during EFT.
 Did you know you can release catecholamines - stress hormones - through your tears?
 LET THOSE TEARS FLOW, LET THAT SHIT GO. #science)